Graphs isomorphisms under edge-replacements and the family of amoebas: Main result

-The following lemma is quite technical but necessary for the proof of Theorem \ref{thm:eq}, which is a cornerstone of this paper.
-It deals with the situation of edge replacements where no isolated vertex is involved or, on the contrary, when isolated vertices are involved.
-To have a better control of the situation, we will consider a graph $G$ without isolates and add to it $t$ isolated vertices.
-Graph theoretically these cases are easy to handle, but the proof of Theorem \ref{thm:eq} will require us to work with the group action, and so this language is necessary.
+To prove Theorem \ref{thm:eq}, we will need a lemma that deals with the situation of edge replacements where no isolated vertex is involved or, on the contrary, when isolated vertices are involved.
+The lemma is quite technical and graph theoretically it is easy to handle, but the proof of Theorem \ref{thm:eq} will require us to work with the group action, and so this language is necessary.
+Due to these reasons, we chose to put it in the Appendix Section as Lemma \ref{la:prop_GUtK_1}, and here we will just describe informally what it is about.
+First of all, let us remark that, to have a better control of the situation, we will consider a graph $G$ without isolates and we will add to it $t$ isolated vertices.
+Now we let $U$ be a set of $t$ vertices disjoint from $V(G)$, for some $t \ge 1$, and $G^* = G \cup U \cong G \cup t K_1$.
+We use the labelings $\lambda: V(G) \to X$ and $\lambda: V(G^*) \to X \cup Y$ such that $\lambda^* \restrict{V(G)} = \lambda$, and let $\Gamma = \fer(G)$ and $\Gamma^* = \fer(G^*)$.